- Advanced Palliative Equipment Response

 - Short-term loan of equipment will be provided where it meets the criteria below and is available from existing equipment items in store.

-- The equipment item needs to be used frequently i.e. at least 3 – 4 times/week (see Frequency of Use)
+- The equipment item needs to be used frequently.
+That is, at least 3 to 4 times/week (see Frequency of Use)

 Eligibility criteria